 These wonderfully delicious, low carb double chocolate muffins are also gluten and refined sugar-free.
 The almond flour alongside the banana and yoghurt just adds that extra moistness to these muffins.
 All topped off with an optional light cream cheese topping, these really are the ultimate chocolatey any-time treat!

-If you prefer to use different sweeteners like sucralose or stevia, remember to convert your quantity.
+If you prefer to use other sweeteners like sucralose or stevia, remember to convert your quantity.
 Most brands have this information on their websites.
+And if you would like to read more on sugar substitutes and diabetes then make sure to read this post.

 If you love chocolate then why not try these other indulgent chocolatey treats: